usa-npn/rnpn/README.md

   - License: MIT
   - Get citation information for `rnpn` in R doing `citation(package = 'rnpn')`
-  - Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+  - Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 [![image](http://ropensci.org/public_images/github_footer.png)](http://ropensci.org)